octalmage/LastGoogle/README.md

 LastGoogle|Artist|Song|Album|Timestamp
 ```

-You can then use these logs anyway you'd like!
+You can use these logs anyway you'd like!

 For example, you can Scrobble the songs on [Last.fm](http://last.fm) using [ScrobbleLogs](https://github.com/octalmage/ScrobbleLogs).